puzzlepaint/freeage/Readme.md

 In practice, techniques used by ISPs such as "DS (DualStack) Lite" that assign one IPv4 address to many clients, and others not having IPv6 connectivity, may make it very hard to impossible to establish direct connections.
-An alternative is to run the game server on an external server PC having a unique IPv4 address.
+An alternative is to run the game server on an external server computer having a unique IPv4 address.
 Virtual servers are very cheap to rent and should be suitable, since the game server does not require many hardware resources.
-(However, you will need some expertise to set the server up correctly.)
+(However, you will need some Linux expertise to set the server up correctly.)

 To run the game server on its own, start it from the terminal as follows (assuming a